drabaioli/ESP32-bluetooth-music-player-lvgl/components/drabaioli__ili9488_display/README.md

 # ILI9488 Display ESP-IDF Component

-This ESP-IDF components sets up a ILI9488 display and returns a `esp_lcd_panel_handle_t` handle to it.
+This ESP-IDF component sets up a ILI9488 display and returns a `esp_lcd_panel_handle_t` handle to it.

 # API